CharlesTack/mentalhealth/README.md

 ### Manual Testing:

-- Manual testing was carried out on local and deployed sites.
+- Manual testing was carried out on local and deployed sites using a variety of devices and browsers (see earlier in this section).

 | Location   | Feature                           | Expected Outcome                                                                                      | Pass/Fail | Notes                 |
 | ---------- | --------------------------------- | ----------------------------------------------------------------------------------------------------- | --------- | --------------------- |